310mc/https-310mc.github.io-tl/source/_posts/aquarium/friends_together.md

 {% bubble Souma %}
 I feel uneasy without my katana, but… It is an unavoidable matter.

-Instead, I tried to search for something that could be used like a weapon, and settled on the scabbardfish plush toy at the shop here.
+Instead, I tried to search for something that could be used like a weapon, and settled on the scabbardfish stuffed toy at the shop here.

 It is even more useless than a bamboo sword, but I am skilled enough to be able to use it for punishing scoundrels if necessary.